CraftAcademy/workshop/walkthroughs/extras/issues.md

 RVM installation.

-Installing RVM on C9 is straight forward untill we get to sourcing the RVM init file.
+Installing RVM on C9 is straight forward until we get to sourcing the RVM init file.

 ```shell
 $ source ~/.rvm/scripts/rvm